briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > Is this really negative niche-construction - "niche-constructing acts that, on average decrease the fitness of the niche-constructing organisms" - in the model, the niche-construction shifts the optimum value in the environment, but does not directly reduce fitness of the niche-constructors - instead it makes a higher relative fitness possible for others.

-This interpretation of our model is correct.
+The effect of niche construction is to lower the relative fitness of the constructor (rather than its absolute fitness).
 Niche construction increases the absolute fitness of another type, thus decreasing the *relative* fitness of the niche constructing type.
-Selection acts on relative fitness in our model.
-If the social locus is fixed, subpopulations grow to the same size, regardless of absolute fitness.
-However, by constructing an environment that favors another type, the niche constructing type puts itself at a selective disadvantage if a favored type arises by mutation.
+By constructing an environment that favors another type, the niche constructing type puts itself at a selective disadvantage if a favored type arises by mutation.
 Thus, even if the sole effect of niche construction is to raise the absolute fitness of another type relative to the focal constructor, this would qualify as a case of "negative niche construction" due to a lowered relative fitness.

 The distinction between absolute and relative fitness and how they relate to niche construction has previously been discussed.